 Last week was my big guy’s birthday!
 Happy 8th Birthday Bronx!

 Like many of you, our pets are truly part of our family so just like we would do for anyone else, we had a little birthday celebration complete with his very own dog birthday cake 🙂

 It was so easy and inexpensive to make and both of our dogs loved it!
 They definitely learned a new word, “cake,” over the few days that it lasted!

-Ingredients Needed to Make a Dog Birthday Cake
+Ingredients Needed for this Dog Birthday Cake Recipe

 - Baking Soda

 Helpful Kitchen Tools

 While the recipe is completely edible and safe for humans, you might want to skip the dog food decorations if you plan on enjoying a piece of cake with your pooch.